-Mr. Jay Stoffel Executive Director Teachers Retirement Association of Minnesota 60 Empire Drive, Suite 400 St. Paul, MN 55103
+Mr. Tim Maurer Interim Executive Director Teachers Retirement Association of Minnesota 60 Empire Drive, Suite 400 St. Paul.
+MN 55103

-Dear Mr. Stoffel:
+Dear Mr. Maurer:

 Presented in this report is information to assist the Teachers Retirement Association of Minnesota (TRA) in providing information required under the Governmental Accounting Standards Board (GASB) Statement No. 68 to participating employers.
 GASB Statement No. 68 establishes accounting and financial reporting requirements for governmental employers who provide pension benefits to their employees through a trust.
-This report has been prepared as of June 30, 2021, the Measurement Date.
-Please note that the discount rate used to determine the Total Pension Liability changed from 7.50% at the Prior Measurement Date to 7.00% at the current Measurement Date.
+This report has been prepared as of June 30, 2024, the Measurement Date.

-The annual funding actuarial valuation, performed as of July 1, 2021, but using a 7.00% discount rate, was used as the basis for much of the information presented in this report.
+The annual funding actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2024.
 The funding valuation was based upon data, furnished by the TRA staff, concerning active, inactive and retired members along with pertinent financial information.
 This information was reviewed for completeness and internal consistency but was not audited by us.
 The valuation results depend on the integrity of the data.
 If any of the information is inaccurate or incomplete, our results may be different, and our calculations may need to be revised.
-Please see the July 1, 2021 actuarial valuation report for additional details on the funding requirements for TRA, including the actuarial assumptions and methods and the System's funding policy.
+Please see the July 1, 2024 actuarial valuation report for additional details on the funding requirements for TRA, including the actuarial assumptions and methods and the System's funding policy.